BlackEdder/plotd/README.md

 This will create a binary in bin/plotcli which you can copy anywhere in your path.

-### GTK Windows
+### GTK Application

-It is also possible to compile plotd with gtk support by running
+Compiling plotd with gtk support can be done in the following way:

 ```
 dub build -c plotcli-gtk -b release